-Following consideration by the Panel, the owners of the buildings affected have been notified.
-This has been undertaken by letter and includes an explanation of the local listing process, a question and answer sheet which identifies commonly asked questions, a data sheet explaining the significance of the building and links to the Council's web site, where further information is displayed.
-It is further explained that the process has an in built appeals process, that can be used in cases where Council officers cannot deal with any initial concerns of owners.
+Following consideration by the Panel, the owners of the buildings affected are notified.
+This is undertaken by letter and includes an explanation of the local listing process, a question and answer sheet which identifies commonly asked questions, a data sheet explaining the significance of the building and links to the Council's web site, where further information is displayed.
+It is further explained that the process has an in built appeals process, that can be used in cases where Council officers cannot resolve any initial concerns of owners.